 Adams was appointed to a committee to draft the Declaration of Independence.
 Although he was a compelling author, Adams left the writing to Thomas Jefferson and used his abilities to ensure that the document was adopted.
 For his efforts, Jefferson referred to Adams as “…the great pillar of support to the Declaration of Independence, and its ablest advocate and champion on the floor of the House.”

 Adams and his son, John Quincy Adams, sailed to France in 1779.
 During their two-year stay, Adams negotiated a critical alliance with France.
 France contributed money, munitions, and military force, which helped sustain the Continental Army during the American Revolution.
 A French naval presence helped ensure victory at the Battle of Yorktown.

-In 1785, Adams was selected to serve as the U.S. Minister to Britain.
-In his new capacity, Adams was the first patriot of the War of Independence to meet King George III.
+In 1785, Adams was selected to serve as the US Minister to Britain.
 Upon his return, Adams wrote the Massachusetts state constitution.
-Adams was also influential in writing the U.S. Constitution, with his finest contribution being the concept of three branches of federal government: executive, legislative, and judicial.
+Adams was also influential in writing the US Constitution, with his finest contribution being the concept of three branches of federal government: executive, legislative, and judicial.